-It is recommended that you complete the six activities provided in this Skill-a-thon book to help prepare you for the skill-a-thon.
-The activities are very similar to what to expect during the skill-a-thon and can be used for practice.
+It is recommended that you complete the six activities provided in this Skill-a-thon book to help prepare you for the Skill-a-thon.
+The activities are very similar to what to expect during the Skill-a-thon and can be used for practice.

-4-H Members Only: After you have completed an activity you should record it in your record book using the table on the 4-H Project Book/ Activities page.
-You do not need to attach the activity page you have completed in the record book.
-Before turning into 4-H in May have your leader sign the Activity Page showing they have seen your six (6) completed Activities.
+4-H Members Only: After you have completed an activity you should record it in your record book using the table on the 4-H Project Book/ Activities page or you can attach the activity pages you have completed in the record book.
+Before turning into 4-H in May have your leader sign the Activity Page showing they have seen your six (6) completed activities.